 have had a heart transplant

-If you are in one of these groups, the NHS will contact you with advice about how to stay safe.
-Those considered extremely vulnerable are advised to stay home and minimise contact with others.
-This is called ‘shielding’.
+If you are in one of these groups, the NHS will contact you with advice about how to stay safe and by now everyone in the category should have been offered two vaccines.

 Are any other heart conditions classified as high risk?

 Other groups of patients with heart disease that we’re particularly worried about include those with:

 Heart disease who are over 70

 Heart failure that restricts daily life or those who have been admitted to hospital in the past year for heart failure treatment

 Cardiomyopathy (of any type) with ongoing symptoms that affect daily life